evrythng/examples/training/README.md

 var projectKey = 'EVRYTHNGPROJECTKEY';

-## curl :
+## curl
-Example Curl requests to access the API
+Sample curl requests to access the API

-## examples :
+## examples

-  1 - List Products
+- List Products
 List products on an instance
-  2 - recogniseProductImage
+- recogniseProductImage
   Use the EVRYTHNG product recognition Service
   3 - viewProductDataAfterScan
   Get the product data after a scan